suraj480/JAVA_25_nov_practice/collection/ReadMeCollection.md

 # you can use comparable to sort object
 # you can use comparator to sort object based on your category

+# collection can be iterated becoz it extends from Iterable